As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Virginia

-General contractors must have a state license, issued by the Department of Professional and Occupational Regulation, in order to work in Virginia.
+To work in Virginia, general contractors must have a state license, issued by the Department of Professional and Occupational Regulation.

-You need to choose the license classification you want to be licensed for, most specifically Commercial Building Contractor or Residential Building Contractor.
+General contractors may opt for the Commercial Building Contractor or Residential Building Contractor license.
 There are three license classes (A, B or C), depending on the scope of the work you plan to do:

 For all classes of licenses, you must complete a pre-license education course approved by the Board of Contractors and then pass an exam.